-Knowing that all of your emotions on the primary level are good, valuable, and important, use them for self-awareness.
-Counter-intuitively, you effectively manage your emotions by positively accepting your fear, sadness, anger, guilt, etc. Acknowledge what you are feeling, then decide what to do.
-If you have brought negative feelings against yourself, accept that, realize the mistake that you are maing, and set about to reverse it.
+Knowing that all of your emotions on the primary level are good, valuable, and important, you can now feel great and even celebrate them.
+Counter-intuitively, you effectively manage your emotions by positively accepting your fear, sadness, anger, guilt, etc. You accept by acknowledge what you are feeling so that we can then decide what to do.
+You can also accept that you have brought negative feelings against yourself and so realize the mistake that you have made and commit yourself to not doing that.